chmouel/batzconverter/README.md

 BaTZ  will show all different timezone for the timeformat

 You can as well add multiple timezones directly on the command line like this :

 ```bash
 % batz +America/Chicago +UTC 10h00 tomorrow
 ```

+If you don't know the timezone and you have the [fzf](https://github.com/junegunn/fzf) utility installed you can use the `-f` option to select interactively the timezone.
+You can select multiple timezone by using the `TAB` key in fzf.

 By default this script will try to detect your current timezone, if you want to say something like this: show me the different times tomorrow if I were at 10h00 AM on UTC timezone, you can do :

 ```bash